tymyrddin/blue/source/docs/ipa/lab/template.md

-# Template: Grant application summary for the IPA Project/IPA Lab
+# Template: Grant application summary for an IPA project/lab

 *Just for inspiration and stealing from*